connectustoday/api-server/api-reference.md

 ## Error Handling

-When checking for errors, check if the error field in the JSON exists.
+When checking for errors, check if the `error` field in the JSON object exists.
+If there is an error, the JSON object will not have any other fields.
+Otherwise, the server will return with code `200` if the query was successful.

 ## Resource Types